following material has been excerpted from the book

 been decreed a forbidden world, and we turned

 our faces back to the stars we know.

-Although it was a pyrrhic victory, as are all such conflicts, the Order of
+Although it was a pyrrhic victory, the Order of

 the Terrible Glare was no longer a threat to the galaxy.
 Rur’s body was